 Unfortunately, discipline is perhaps the most difficult quality to develop on the road to becoming a great investor.
 As much as our brains draw on empirical data and the lessons of great investors, our emotions grab at headlines, euphoria, and -- more recently -- panic selling, when making decisions.

-At Hidden Gems, we will never profess expertise at calling market bottoms or tops.
-In fact, we're skeptical of any who do.
+At Hidden Gems, we will never profess expertise at timing the market.
+In fact, we're skeptical of any who make such a claim.
 But we do know that proven investors with a demonstrated aptitude for consistently beating the market are shouting that stocks are cheap right now.

-We plan to listen to them, and to continue investing in companies that possess the aforementioned qualities.
-Such companies will lead the market higher when the inevitable turnaround comes -- just as they did when small caps leapt 23% after the roller coaster of 1987.
-You should try us out free for 30 days, and have a look at the small caps we believe the market is grossly undervaluing at the moment.
+We will continue investing in companies that possess the aforementioned qualities.
+Such companies will lead the market higher when the inevitable turnaround comes -- just as they did when small caps leapt by 23% after the roller coaster of 1987.
+You should try us out free for 30 days and have a look at the small caps that we believe the market is grossly undervaluing at the moment.

 Click here for more information about a free trial.